teletrace/teletrace/cmd/oss-tracing/README.md

-# api-build
+# oss-tracing

+The `oss-tracing` package responsible for building the application as executable.
-The `api-build` package builds the REST API for communicating between the traces frontend and backend.
+Currently it only builds the REST API for communicating between the traces frontend and backend.

 ## Development